joshuar/go-hass-agent/README.md

 ## 🌟 About the Project

-Go Hass Agent is an application to expose sensors, controls and events from a device to Home Assistant.
+Go Hass Agent is an application to expose sensors, controls, and events from a device to Home Assistant.
 You can think of it as something similar to the [Home Assistant companion app](https://companion.home-assistant.io/) for mobile devices, but for your desktop, server, Raspberry Pi, Arduino, toaster, whatever.